PriyanSappal/tech264-cicd/README.md

 ### **Disadvantages of Jenkins**:
 - **Complex Setup**: Jenkins can be complex to set up and configure, especially for large projects.
-- **Maintenance**: Regular plugin updates and server maintenance are required.
+- **Maintenance**: Jenkins is self-hosted.
+Regular plugin updates and server maintenance are required.
 - **Performance Issues**: Jenkins may suffer from performance issues when running multiple jobs concurrently or under heavy load.
 - **UI/UX Limitations**: Jenkins has a somewhat outdated user interface compared to newer CI/CD tools.